ORESoftware/r2g/README.md

 >$ r2g run --full
 >```
 >
-> * Installs other locally developed dependencies to your main package, defined by `.r2g/config.js`, and tests everything together
+> * Installs other locally developed dependencies to your main package, defined in `.r2g/config.js`, and tests everything together
 >

 <br>